CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

            pass

 ``SpyderPomodoroTimerContainer`` is already defined, and we just need to implement the ``setup()`` method.
-There is where we add the widget we created earlier to the container.
+This is where we add the widget we :ref:`created earlier <tutorial-building-widgets-py>` to the container.

 To do so, first we need to import the widget: